-Try the following: keep the airplane banked around those 20° for a few minutes and keep your eyes outside the aircraft You will see the same ground features appear again and again, every 120 seconds.
-This shows you need 120 seconds to make a 360° turn (or 60 seconds for a 180°)turn).
+Try the following: keep the airplane banked in a standard rate turn for a few minutes and keep your eyes outside the aircraft.
+You will see the same ground features appear again and again, every 120 seconds.
+This demostrates that you need 120 seconds to make a 360° turn (or 60 seconds for a 180° turn.)
 This is particularly useful when navigating.
-Whatever speed the airplane is flying, if you bank at 20° you always need 60 seconds to make a 180° turn in the Cessna 172P.
+Whatever speed the airplane is flying, if you hold a bank at the standard rate you always need 60 seconds to make a 180° turn in the Cessna 172P (or any other aircraft).

 So, by banking the airplane to the left or to the right, you make it turn to the left or to the right.
-Keeping the airplane level with the horizon keeps it flying straight.
+Keeping the airplane level, in relation to the horizon, establishes you into a straight and level flight path.